-The Main Market Listing Requirements ("MMLR") of Bursa Malaysia stipulates that at least one-third (1/3) or at least two (2) Directors of the board of directors of a listed issuer, whichever is higher, must be independent directors.
-The Board shall comply with Bursa Securities LR as may be amended from time to time in respect of the composition of the Board.
+The Main Market Listing Requirements ("MMLR") of Bursa Malaysia Securities Berhad ("Bursa") stipulates that at least one-third (1/3) or at least two (2) Directors of the Board of Directors of a listed issuer, whichever is higher, must be independent directors.
+The Board shall comply with the Bursa’s MMLR as may be amended from time to time in respect of the composition of the Board.

 Upon completion of the nine (9) years, an independent director may continue to serve on the board subject to that director's re-designation as a non-independent director.
-However, Recommendation 3.3 of the MCCG 2012 recommends that the board may retain as an independent director, a person who has served in that capacity for more than (9) years provided the shareholders' approval has been obtained.
+However, the Board may retain as an independent director, a person who has served in that capacity for more than nine (9) years provided shareholders' approval has been obtained.

-The Articles of Association of the Company provides that all directors, including the managing director, shall retire from office at least once every three (3) years and all retiring directors shall be eligible for re-election at the annual general meeting (“AGM”) in which they retire.
+The Constitution of the Company provides that all directors, including the GMD, shall retire from office at least once every three (3) years and all retiring directors shall be eligible for re-election at the annual general meeting ("AGM") in which they retire.
 A retiring director shall remain in office until the close of the meeting at which he retires.

-The Articles further provide that directors who are appointed by the Board during the financial period before an AGM are subject to retirement and shall be eligible for re-election by the shareholders at the immediate coming AGM of the Company to be held following the new directors’ appointment.
+The Constitution further provide that directors who are appointed by the Board during the financial period before an AGM are subject to retirement and shall be eligible for re-election by the shareholders at the forthcoming AGM of the Company to be held following the new directors' appointment.

 The Chairman of the respective Committees has an obligation to report and update the Board on their deliberations, findings and recommendations.

-The main purpose of the Audit Committee is to assist the Board in fulfilling its responsibilities relating to accounting and reporting practices of the Group.
+The main purpose of AC is to assist the Board in fulfilling its responsibilities relating to accounting and reporting practices of the Group.

-The role of the Nominating Committee is to ensure that the Group recruits, retains, trains and develops the best available executive and non executive directors and manage board renewal and seccession effectively.
-The Committee is also required to evaluate the effectiveness of the Board as a whole, the various committees of the Board and to assess the contribution of each individual director to the effectiveness of the Board's decision-making process on an annual basis.
+The role of NC is to ensure that the Group recruits, retains, trains and develops the best available executive and non executive directors and manage board renewal and succession effectively.
+The NC is also required to evaluate the effectiveness of the Board as a whole, the various committees of the Board and to assess the contribution of each individual director to the effectiveness of the Board's decision-making process on an annual basis.

-Prior to the convening of a Board meeting, the notice and agenda for that Board meeting is transmitted to each Board member followed shortly with hard copies of the relevant Board Papers.
+Prior to the convening of a Board meeting, the notice and agenda for that Board meeting is transmitted to each Board member at least seven (7) days in advance of the meeting, followed shortly with soft copies of the relevant Board Papers.